turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ```

 ### How to Unit Test Cross-Contract Calls
-The title is a little misleading because technically you can't technically unit test cross contract calls.
+The title is a little misleading because technically speaking you can't unit test cross contract calls.
 To truly test
-cross contract calls, you would use simulation tests.
-However, simulation tests also has its limitations for more complex
+cross contract calls, you would use the simulation test framework.
+However, simulation tests runs into limitations for
-workflows.
-Ultimately, you will need to run integration tests on testnet to fully test more complex cross-contract workflows ... but I digress ...
+more complex workflows.
+Ultimately, you will need to run integration tests on testnet to fully test complex cross-contract
+workflows ... but I digress ...

 With all of the work we did above, i.e., referring back to the Rust conditional compilation tricks, we can test all of
 the cross contract business logic code, without actually making cross contract calls.
 To clarify what I mean, let's
 take a look at some test code.

-With all of the work we did, the pay off is that we can fully test all of the business logic code for the fungible token
+The pay off for all of the groundwork that was laid down is that we can now fully test all of the business logic code for
-transfer call workflow.
+the fungible token transfer call workflow.
 Here's a refresher:

 ![](../../../../.gitbook/assets/oysterpack-near-stake-token-transfer-call.png)